 In some cases, it has been alleged that banks who forced placed valueless flood insurance on mortgage holders received commissions for these purchases, which were expensed to the loan holder.
 The costs of the insurance policy were either added to the mortgage balance or deducted from the consumer's home equity account.

 If your bank forced placed an excessive flood insurance policy on your property, you may be able to seek financial compensation.
-To find out more about the legal rights which may be available to you, complete our free case evaluation form today.
-Our forced placed flood insurance lawyers are providing this online consultation at no cost or obligation and remain committed to protecting the rights of property owners who had their consumer rights violated.
+To find out more about the legal rights which may be available to you, speak with an attorney in your area.